kanisterio/kanister/examples/stable/foundationdb/README.md

 ### Create the cluster

-Once we have the CRD `FoundationDBCluster` (this wil be taken care by `make rebuild-operator`) created we can go ahead with creating the CR for the already created CRD that will spin up a foundationDB cluster.
+Once we have the CRD `FoundationDBCluster` (this will be taken care by `make rebuild-operator`) created we can go ahead with creating the CR for the already created CRD that will spin up a foundationDB cluster.